-Quitting smoking is not hard, it is staying quit that is the difficult part.
+Quitting smoking is not hard, it is "staying quit" that is the difficult part.
 This is why you need a plan.
-You already understand that you’re dealing with a highly addictive substance that your body is dependent on, you also have to include in your plans that you’re emotionally addicted.
+You already understand that you’re dealing with a highly addictive substance that your body is dependent on, and you also have to include in your plans that you’re emotionally addicted.
 Smoking has probably been a big part of your life for some time now.

 What is the first thing you think of: When you wake in the morning?
 After you eat?
 When you’re on the computer?
 Drinking coffee?
 Socializing with friends?
 Talking on the phone?
 Driving in your car?
 Watching TV?
 Before you go to bed?

-Cigarettes have probably been like a best friend to you-always there when you need them.
-They’ve made you feel better when you’re over stressed or depressed.
+Cigarettes have probably been like a best friend to you: always there when you need them.
+They’ve made you feel better when you’re overly stressed or depressed.
 To be successful at quitting, for good, you’re going to need to find a new friend, a new healthy way to deal with stressful events or boredom.
 This all requires a plan.